Our highest priority is the safety and security of the UHart community.

 The investigator interviews the student(s) and files charges with the Office of Student Conduct Administration.

-Public Safety Operation ID is based upon a national program designed to reduce theft.
-The program is free and involves:
+Operation ID is a free program designed to reduce theft.
+The program involves:

 - Engraving your property with your driver's license number to reduce the outlets by which thieves can dispose of your belongings.
 Such property in their possession provides evidence of thieves' guilt.
 Engraving also aids in identifying, tracing, and returning your property when it is recovered